jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 ## Install the Seeed nRF52 Library and Configure for the Xiao Sense nRF52840 MCU

-The Arduino IDE requires the Seeed nRF52 Library in to order to communicate and compile code for the Xiao Sense MCU.
+The Arduino IDE requires the Seeed nRF52 Library in order to communicate and compile code for the Xiao Sense MCU.
 Follow the steps below to install this library and configure the Arduino IDE to be used with the MCU: